Rajgarh, Himachal Pradesh: Demographics

 Popularly known as the Peach valley, Rajgarh is a green valley in Sirmour district.
 Rajgarh has two sub-divisions, namely Rajgarh and Sarahan, the latter of which is also a valley of Sirmaur.
 Rajgarh was ruled by the chiefs of Raghuvanshi lineage, who used the title Maharaja.
 Rajgarh is about 40 km from Solan.
 At Rajgarh, rest houses belonging to the PWD and Forest Department are available for visitors, besides private hotels and guest houses.

-The people of Rajgarh are religious and worship Shiva Durga.
-The local Shaya temple of Lord Shirgul has a mammoth following.
-According to a legend, Lord Shirgul first came to Shaya village and later settled in Churdhar Mountain at a height of 12,000 feet.

-The Baru Sahib Gurdwara also lies in this valley, and is 29 km from Rajgarh.
-It is located beyond Kheri on the banks of a tributary of the Giri River.